ipfs/service-worker-gateway/README.md

     peer-to-peer and HTTP), verifying that block hashes match the expected CID, and re-assembling blocks into deserialized bytes that can be rendered by the browser, all happens within the end user's machine.
-- **Reducing the operational costs associated with running a HTTP backend.**
+- **Reducing the operational costs associated with running an HTTP backend.**
   - By shifting the majority of data retrieval tasks to the user's browser, the backend hosting a website no longer needs to serve as a conduit for all of its data.
 This means that a gateway operator could potentially run a simple